 Ultimately, as children get back to learning, moms, dads, guardians, and teachers will be on the hunt for deals and many will feel a sense of urgency to purchase every item on their list.

 While you may be targeting the same consumers as in years past, their behaviors could be quite different this time around.
 A survey from Deloitte found that 56% of back-to-school purchases were done in brick-and-mortar stores last year.1 However, this year, concerns over the coronavirus are likely to drive even more people online for delivery or curbside pickup.
-In fact, 32% of shoppers (with school-age children) who voice concern about COVID-19 plan to do more virtual shopping for back-to-school purchases.2
+In fact, 47% of shoppers (with school-age children) who are extremely or very concerned about COVID-19 plan to do more virtual shopping for back-to-school purchases.2

 Uncertainty regarding children’s returns to school may also change consumer behavior and the selection of goods needed as they get back to learning.
 Kids involved in distance learning are unlikely to need the same supplies as those returning to classrooms.
 And families may need more quick and easy meals and fewer new school clothes.
 Of course, there have always been variations based on locale, but those differences will be amplified this year.
 So, you will need to combine old back-to-school standbys with new technology to succeed in the current reality.